DR-UNet/dr-unet/README.md

   model.summary()
   ```

-- [segment.py](drunet/segment.py) This file shows how to train, test and verification DR-UNet on your own dataset.
-Including hematoma segmentation and hematoma volume estimation.
+- [segment.py](drunet/segment.py) This code is for training, validating and testing DR-UNet on your own dataset, which includes hematoma segmentation and hematoma volume estimation.

   ```python
   import pathlib